 In 2017, the tug was chartered by the Foss Maritime Company of Seattle, Washington.
 Where she was renamed as the Caden Foss.

 Designed, and equipped for standby, ship assist, and escort assignments.
 The tug is also outfitted for rescue towing.
 The vessel will initially work from the Chevron Long Wharf Terminal in Richmond, California.
-The tug is named for Caden Hansen.
+In Foss service the tug was named for Caden Hansen.
 A great, great, grandson of company founders Andrew, and Thea Foss.

 Powered by two, Tier IV compliant, Caterpillar 3516E diesel engines.
 With Rolls-Royce US 255 FP z-drives.
 For a rated 6,772 horsepower.